 When you enable Always Online with Internet Archive integration, Cloudflare shares your hostname and popular URL paths with the archive so that the Internet Archive’s crawler stores the pages you want archived.
 When submitting targets to the crawler, Cloudflare identifies the most popular URLs found among GET requests that returned a 200 HTTP status code in the previous five hours.

 Note that Cloudflare does not save a copy of every page of your website, and it cannot serve dynamic content while your origin is offline.
-If the requested page is not in Cloudflare’s Always Online cache or the Internet Archive’s Wayback Machine, the visitor sees the actual error page caused by the offline origin web server.
+If the requested page is not in the Internet Archive’s Wayback Machine, the visitor sees the actual error page caused by the offline origin web server.

-A Cloudflare crawler identifies resources to place in the Always Online cache.
-When Internet Archive integration is enabled, Cloudflare tells the Internet Archive what pages to crawl and how often.
+When the Internet Archive integration is enabled, Cloudflare tells the Internet Archive what pages to crawl and how often.
 The pages to crawl, as previously mentioned, are the most popular URLs that were successfully visited in the last five hours.
 The crawling intervals, to ensure stability of service, are limited by Cloudflare.
-Limits vary according to your Cloudflare plan, and the Always Online crawler ignores
+Limits vary according to your Cloudflare plan.

 - Free customers once every 30 days.

 - Business and Enterprise customers once every 5 days.

 When Always Online with Internet Archive integration is enabled, visitors see a banner at the top of the web page explaining they are visiting an archived version of the website.
 Visitors can click the Refresh button to check whether the origin has recovered and fresh content is available.

 When a visitor requests content for an offline website, Cloudflare returns an HTTP response status code in the range , depending on the issue.
 These status codes indicate that the origin is unreachable.